“When one family member is on the cancer journey, the entire family is on the cancer journey.”

 This heartfelt and empowering book was created in collaboration with a courageous mother of three, as she navigated her own journey with cancer.
 Written with evidence-based information, empathy and insight, it is designed to educate and empower children whose parents are undergoing cancer treatment.

 The book provides a compassionate, evidence-based guide to help children understand their parent’s journey – while also giving parents the language they need to help explain cancer to their children.
 A Mom of Many Hats creates a space for young readers to express their feelings, thoughts, questions, and worries.
-It offers hope – without false hope – equipping readers with tools to help process, cope, and grow through one of life’s toughest challenges.
+It offers hope – without offering false hope – equipping readers with tools to help process, cope, and grow through one of life’s toughest challenges.
 The storyline helps readers and families move from fear to strength, together.

 3-Minute Documentary:Watch this short video that conveys the essence of this book and project: after reading A Mom of Many Hats, two young sisters planned a hat party for their mom.
 They were empowered to take pro-active steps during this family crisis, moving from fear to strength.
+This documentary captures just one of many demographics that the book and its story supported.

 Additional information about this book and initiative:

-The story was written and developed in ongoing consultations with oncologists, cancer patients, children of cancer patients, oncology nurse navigators and nutritionists, oncology social workers, cancer-related patient advocacy organizations, and other professionals in the oncology field.
+The story was written and developed in ongoing consultations with oncologists, cancer patients, children of cancer patients, oncology nurse navigators and nutritionists, oncology social workers, cancer-related patient advocacy organizations, and other professionals working in the oncology field.

 In addition to providing parents/grandparents with the language to discuss cancer at home, many school counselors also received copies.
 The purpose here was to develop social awareness and compassion within these children’s school communities.